 Federal Residential Renewable Energy Tax Credit

-The phrase "solar incentives" refers broadly to financial incentives implemented by the government and by solar companies to encourage the use of renewable energy by making solar panels more affordable.
-You may be eligible for various kinds of incentives, including cash back, discounts or monthly utility bill credits, depending on your situation.
-Some incentives come from your specific utility company, county or municipality, some from the state of Colorado and others from the federal government.
-Some broad categories of solar incentives include:
+Solar incentives are designed to mitigate the cost of installing solar panels on your home.
+This category of financial incentives is intended to encourage more Americans to switch to renewable energy.
+You may be eligible for different types of incentives, such as cash back, discounts or credit towards your monthly utility bill, depending on your situation.
+Certain incentives come from your specific utility company, county or municipality, some from the Colorado government and others from the federal government.
+Categories of solar incentives include:

-- Tax Exemptions: Tax exemptions may come in two forms.
+- Tax Exemptions: Tax exemptions can come in one of two forms.
 First, there is sales tax exemption, which is applied when you purchase solar panels.
 The second is property tax exemption.
-This allows you to ignore the added value of your solar system when calculating property tax for your home.
+This allows you to exclude the value added by your solar system when paying property tax on your home.

-- Net Metering: Net metering becomes relevant once your solar panels are up and running.
-If you've signed a net metering agreement with your Grand Junction utility company, the company will subtract the value of the excess energy your solar system produces from your utility bill each month.
-In some places, this is a dollar-for-dollar credit, while in other areas you might make back a percentage of the value.
+- Net Metering: Net metering becomes relevant once your solar system is up and running.
+If you've signed a net metering agreement with your Grand Junction utility company, the company will subtract the value of the excess energy produced by your solar system from your monthly utility bill.
+In some locations, this credit is dollar-for-dollar, while in others you might get refunded a percentage of the value.

 Federal Solar Incentives

 More information about the new Inflation Reduction Act can be found here.
-To best understand how the new Clean Energy Credit applies to you, reach out to your local Grand Junction solar installers.
+Your local Grand Junction solar panel installer can answer any questions you have and explain how the new Clean Energy Credit will apply to you.

 State & Local Solar Incentives